 The key to gutter longevity is proper care and cleaning — but cleaning gutters isn’t typically on the top of a homeowner’s weekend to-do list.
 It’s a messy chore that can present physical risks.
 Installing gutter guards is one of the best ways to reduce the amount of time spent cleaning gutters, while still avoiding clogs and reducing the risk of water damage to your home.

-The three main types of gutter guards are screens, mesh and surface tension (sometimes called “reverse curve”).
+The three main types of gutter guards are screens, mesh, and surface tension (sometimes called “reverse curve”).
 There are also brush gutter guards and foam (or sponge) gutter guards, which are DIY solutions.
 Each has its own set of advantages and price differences, but all can help protect your gutters and improve their lifespan.
 Further explore gutter guards, including types, cost, and pros and cons.

 Gutter Replacement Costs